GerHobbelt/owemdjee/README.md

     - **BCF-cuckoo-index** [📁](./BCF-cuckoo-index) [🌐](https://github.com/GerHobbelt/BCF) -- Better Choice Cuckoo Filter (BCF) is an efficient approximate set representation data structure.
 Different from the standard Cuckoo Filter (CF), BCF leverages the principle of the power of two choices to select the better candidate bucket during insertion.
 BCF reduces the average number of relocations of the state-of-the-art CF by 35%.
     - **circlehash** [📁](./circlehash) [🌐](https://github.com/GerHobbelt/circlehash) -- a family of non-cryptographic hash functions that pass every test in SMHasher.
     - **cmph-hasher** [📁](./cmph-hasher) [🌐](https://github.com/GerHobbelt/cmph) -- C Minimal Perfect Hashing Library for both small and (very) large hash sets.
+    - **CRoaring** [📁](./CRoaring) [🌐](https://github.com/GerHobbelt/CRoaring) -- portable Roaring bitmaps in C (and C++).
+Bitsets, also called bitmaps, are commonly used as fast data structures.
+Unfortunately, they can use too much memory.
+To compensate, we often use compressed bitmaps.
+Roaring bitmaps are compressed bitmaps which tend to outperform conventional compressed bitmaps such as WAH, EWAH or Concise.
+They are used by several major systems such as Apache Lucene and derivative systems such as Solr and Elasticsearch, etc..
+The CRoaring library is used in several systems such as Apache Doris.
     - **cuckoofilter** [📁](./cuckoofilter) [🌐](https://github.com/GerHobbelt/cuckoofilter)
     - **cuckoo-index** [📁](./cuckoo-index) [🌐](https://github.com/GerHobbelt/cuckoo-index) -- Cuckoo Index (CI) is a lightweight secondary index structure that represents the many-to-many relationship between keys and partitions of columns in a highly space-efficient way.
 CI associates variable-sized fingerprints in a Cuckoo filter with compressed bitmaps indicating qualifying partitions.
 The problem of finding all partitions that possibly contain a given lookup key is traditionally solved by maintaining one filter (e.g., a Bloom filter) per partition that indexes all unique key values contained in this partition.
 To identify all partitions containing a key, we would need to probe all per-partition filters (which could be many).
 Depending on the storage medium, a false positive there can be very expensive.
 Furthermore, secondary columns typically contain many duplicates (also across partitions).
 Cuckoo Index (CI) addresses these drawbacks of per-partition filters.
 (It must know all keys at build time, though.)
     - **DCF-cuckoo-index** [📁](./DCF-cuckoo-index) [🌐](https://github.com/GerHobbelt/DCF) -- the Dynamic Cuckoo Filter (DCF) is an efficient approximate membership test data structure.
 Different from the classic Bloom filter and its variants, DCF is especially designed for highly dynamic datasets and supports extending and reducing its capacity.
 The DCF design is the first to achieve both reliable item deletion and flexibly extending/reducing for approximate set representation and membership testing.
 DCF outperforms the state-of-the-art DBF designs in both speed and memory consumption.